-This type is defined by SQL92, but the definition exhibits fundamental deficiencies which renders the type nearly useless.
+This type is defined by SQL92, but the definition exhibits fundamental deficiencies that render the type nearly useless.
 In most cases, a combination of date, time, and timestamp should provide a complete range of date/time functionality required by any application.

 time with time zone accepts all input also legal for the time type, appended with a legal time zone, as follows:

-Refer to Postgres Time Zone Input for more examples of time zones.
+Refer to Table 3-12 for more examples of time zones.

 Valid input for the timestamp type consists of a concatenation of a date and a time, followed by an optional AD or BC, followed by an optional time zone.
 (See below.)
 Thus

 1999-01-08 04:05:06 -8:00is a valid timestamp value that is ISO-compliant.
 In addition, the wide-spread format

 January 8 04:05:06 1999 PSTis supported.